seinecle/gephi-tutorials/docs/generated-html/subdir/twitter-streaming-importer-en_temp_common.md

 //ST: Done!

 icon:thumbs-up[] Well done.
 This setup had just to be done once.
+Your credentials are saved and will be loaded at each run.
 Now we can start using the plugin.

 == Using the plugin